danielvartan/locationallocation/paper/paper.md

 administrative boundaries of the city of Naples from the Eurostat's LAU database, as depicted in Figure [1](fig:maps_naples){reference-type="ref" reference="fig:maps_naples"}.
-The following example datasets are fully embedded in the package and they become available in the R global environment by calling the *demo_data_load* function.
+The following example datasets are fully embedded in the package.

 ![Map of population density and location of public drinking water fountains in Naples, Italy.\label{fig:maps_naples}](figures_paper/maps_Napoli.pdf)